Table of Contents

 How do e-commerce websites typically get funding?

-E-commerce businesses typically get the funds they need via self-funding, investments from friends and family, business lines of credit, business credit cards, inventory financing, SBA loans, and other types of small business loans.
+E-commerce businesses typically get the funds they need via self-funding, investments from friends and family, business lines of credit, business credit cards, inventory financing, Small Business Administration (SBA) loans, and other types of small business loans.
+Many owners compare multiple offers to find the best rates and terms for their needs.

 Are e-commerce loans different from other small business loans?

-Generally speaking, no. E-commerce loans are typically the same as loans that are available to brick-and-mortar businesses.
+Generally speaking, no. Loans for e-commerce businesses are usually the same as loans that are available to brick-and-mortar businesses.
+Lenders review the same factors, such as credit history and revenue, regardless of whether you sell online or not.

 Photo credit: iStock/fotostorm